-findings proved that main factors affecting to the user’s preferences during the disposal of e-waste were awareness of toxic effects on human health, awareness of environmental hazards, and awareness of proper disposal of e-waste, awareness of e-waste management by various stakeholders and awareness of convenience of recycling.
+findings proved that the main factors affecting to the user’s preferences during the disposal of e-waste were awareness of toxic effects on human health, awareness of environmental hazards, awareness of proper disposal of e-waste, awareness of e-waste management by various stakeholders, and awareness of the convenience of recycling.

-Saritha et al. (2015) identified the various sources and reasons for e-waste generation, in addition to addition to acknowledging the knowledge perception of the consumers towards disposal of e-waste management.
-This research aimed to induce an awareness of sustainability practices and sustainability issues in the management of E-waste, especially waste related to personal computers (PCs) and mobile phones.
-From the results, it was concluded that the majority (90%) of the public was ignorant about e-waste and its issues; hence, there is a strong requirement for giving knowledge on awareness about the increasing hazard potential of E-waste..
+Saritha et al. (2015) identified the various sources and reasons for e-waste generation, in addition to acknowledging the knowledge perception of the consumers' perceptions of e-waste disposal management.
+This research aimed to induce awareness of sustainability practices and issues in the management of E-waste, especially waste related to personal computers (PCs) and mobile phones.
+From the results, it was concluded that the majority (90%) of the public was ignorant about e-waste and its issues; hence, there is a strong requirement for providing knowledge on awareness about the increasing hazard potential of E-waste..

-Kwatra (2014) aimed to gauge the awareness levels and practices of people regarding e-waste management and design of customized awareness programmes for addressing this concern more effectively.
-From the results, it was found that most respondents were totally unaware about correct ways of its recycling and management.
-An important analysis of the study was that nearly about 26% people replace their daily usable major electronic goods like
+Kwatra (2014) aimed to gauge the awareness levels and practices of people regarding e-waste management and the design of customized awareness programs for addressing this concern more effectively.
+From the results, it was found that most respondents were totally unaware of the correct ways of recycling and managing it.
+An important analysis of the study was that nearly 26% people replace their daily usable major electronic goods like

-refrigerators, grinders, computer sets and music systems within the first half decade of purchase.
-Discarding products within their period of shelf-life had led to enhanced generation of e-wastes.
+refrigerators, grinders, computer sets, and music systems within the first half-decade of purchase.
+Discarding products within their period of shelf life has led to an enhanced generation of e-waste.

-Akhtar et al. (2014) emphasized to ascertain household awareness, knowledge and riskperception of e-waste and its impact on attitudes and recycling behaviours in Kuala Lumpur.
-The results showed that three factors, such as, personal awareness, behavioral knowledge and risk perception of contaminous e-waste management had powerful and significant influence on attitudes towards e-waste management.
+Akhtar et al. (2014) emphasized ascertaining household awareness, knowledge, and risk perception of e-waste and its impact on attitudes and recycling behaviors in Kuala Lumpur.
+The results showed that three factors, such as personal awareness, behavioral knowledge, and risk perception of hazardous e-waste management, had a powerful and significant influence on attitudes towards e-waste management.
 Furthermore, attitudes towards e-waste management have a positive influence on recycling behavior.
-This research study gives the crystal clear insights to policy makers for which they may take appropriate steps to raise recycling behavior among consumers of households in Kuala Lumpur.
+This research study gives the crystal clear insights to policy makers for which they may take appropriate steps to raise recycling behavior among household consumers in Kuala Lumpur.

 Methodology

-The study aimed to obtain information about the perceptions levels and disposal methods of e- waste as practiced by the consumers of Hyderabad city.
+The study aimed to obtain information about the perception levels and disposal methods of e- waste as practiced by the consumers of Hyderabad city.
 A self-administered questionnaire was designed to obtain information with respect to the above-mentioned parameters.
-Random sampling method has been used for the purpose of gathering responses from 120 consumers (respondents) of Hyderabad.
-Data has been analyzed using Microsoft Excel by applying different methods like averages, percentages and figures.
+A random sampling method was used for the purpose of gathering responses from 120 consumers (respondents) of Hyderabad.
+Data has been analyzed using Microsoft Excel by applying different methods like averages, percentages, and figures.

 Results and Discussion